SaadAmer/Distance-Calculator/README.md

 All three have their own dockerfiles and are containerized and run via docker compose.

+In a real application, the environment variables ould have been gotten froma secure secrets vault.

 The application has been deployed on AWS and can be accessed at http://13.40.144.220:4173/